LennartFr/Red-Hat-OpenShift-WorldTour/Accessing-IBM-Cloud-the-Free-Lite-Account.md

-# Accessing IBM Cloud - theFree Lite Account
+# Accessing IBM Cloud - the Free Lite Account

 This section will help you in accessing IBM Cloud with a free lite account.